A class of graphs with large rankwidth: Odd carousels

 In this section, $n\geq 3$ and $r\geq 2$ are fixed integers.
 We prove Theorem~\ref{th:main} for odd carousels.
 We therefore look for an integer $s$ such that every odd carousel of order $s$ on $n$ sets has rankwidth at least~$r$.
 We define $s$ as follows.
 Let $q$ be an integer such that:

 Clearly $q$ exists.
-We set $s=q+16r + 1$.
+Let $s=q+16r + 1$.
 We now consider a skew carousel $G$ of order $s$ on $n$ sets.
 To prove that it has rankwidth at least~$r$, it is enough by Lemma~\ref{l:rwBalanced} to prove that every partition $(Y, Z)$ of $V(G)$ with rank less than $r$ is unbalanced, so let us consider $(Y, Z)$ a partition of $V(G)$ of rank less than $r$.

-\begin{lemma} There exists $t\in \{q, \dots, q + 16r - 1\}$ such that $X_{1, t}\cup X_{1, t+1}$ has label $Y_0$ or $Z_0$. \end{lemma}
+\begin{lemma} There exists $t\in \{q, \dots, q + 16r - 2\}$ such that $X_{1, t}\cup X_{1, t+1}$ has label $Y_0$ or $Z_0$. \end{lemma}